 This is an adapted devil's food cake recipe, where you make a chocolate mixture, or thick custard, and then add it as the liquid part of the recipe.

-Using a rectangular pan allows you to frost the cake more easily and cut into squares.
+Using a rectangular pan allows you to frost the cake more easily and cut it into squares.

-More stabilized whipped cream: add a tablespoon of cream cheese to the cream before whipping.
-It will give it more structure.
-And the cheese flavor will not be invasive.
+More stabilized whipped cream: add a tablespoon of cream cheese before whipping to give it more structure.

 The Guinness syrup